Royal Geographical Society, 1 Kensington Gore, London, SW7 2AR

 Defra, through the Countryside Stewardship Facilitation Fund is now encouraging farmers, foresters and other land managers to work together to improve their local natural environment at a landscape scale.
 It builds on the principles of partnership working to deliver environmental benefits, as demonstrated by various initiatives, including farm clusters and the farmer-led Nature Improvement Areas.

 To date it has helped fund some 61 groups throughout England.
 Other landscape scale farmland conservation projects are now in existence too including more informal Farmer Clusters that have chosen to self-fund their work.

 In response to this fast pace of development, the Game & Wildlife Conservation Trust and Natural England have organised the first national Farmer Cluster conference to be held at the Royal Geographical Society London on 12th October 2017 (view programme here).
 At this conference; farmers, facilitators, advisors, policy makers and anyone concerned for wildlife conservation can get together, compare experiences and catch up on the latest thinking on working together in a Farmer Cluster.

-We are delighted to announce that HRH the Prince of Wales will deliver an opening address by video and Sir John Lawton will deliver the keynote address.
+We are delighted to announce that HRH The Prince of Wales has kindly agreed to provide a video message in support of the conference and Sir John Lawton will deliver the keynote address.